funkkiid/OMOOC2py/2nDev/what_am_i_wanna_do.md

-# What am I wanna do
+# What am I wanna do